 You can change your allocation by clicking on the activity listed on the left hand side to display your allocation and the other available timeslots.
 Click "SELECT" to select a different timeslot.
 A confirmation message will appear confirming your change was successful.
 If you cannot view your allocation, please contact Customer Service

 The process for changing allocation using your phone or tablet is the same as if you were using a PC.

 The process for entering preferences using your phone or tablet is the same as if you were using a PC.

-You can view your timetable under the 'Timetable' link directly after the sort is completed and Allocation Adjustment opens.
+You can view your timetable under the 'Timetable' link after the sort is completed and Allocation Adjustment opens.
 Check the STAR timeline to view when Allocation Adjustment opens for the current trimester.
 When STAR is in Read Only you can still view your timetable but you cannot make changes.

 You may find you have not been allocated to an activity due to it clashing with another one of your activities.
 If this is the case and you are unable to select another timeslot, contact Deakin Central to be directed to the appropriate Faculty contact.